Meeting up in a place beyond words…

 Free Singalong on Zoom, on every second Tuesday of the month

 The Clerkenwell Singalong – free, and open to all! – is an initiative created during lockdown in collaboration with Peel (http://www.peelinstitute.org.uk/).
 We sing songs from the shows, folk songs, etc. etc. – requests taken!
 It’s a big step up from singing in your bathroom, and a safe place to gain confidence – all singers have to be muted during songs – but a fun place to meet others and to connect through some lovely music.
-Read the article on the Singalong from the EC1 Echo newspaper.
+Read the first article about this event from the EC1 Echo and the latest one (from 4th February 21), by the Islington Tribune.

 Events and concerts inspire listeners and performers alike, as they awaken and strengthen our passion for music making.
 They are such an amazing opportunity for sharing music – they may stimulate us, soothe us, move us to tears or lift our spirits.
 We connect as human beings, on a deeper level.
 During those special moments we might even feel that we have left our every-day world, for a time.